Naples Airport (Florida): Facilities and aircraft

 Naples Airport covers an area of 732 acres (296 ha) at an elevation of 8 ft above mean sea level.
 It has two asphalt paved runways: 05/23 measuring 6,600 by 150 ft and 14/32 measuring 5,000 by 100 ft.
 It also has one turf runway designated SW/NE which measures 1,850 by 100 ft.

-For the 12-month period ending September 30, 2017, the airport had 95,018 aircraft operations, an average of 260 per day: % general aviation, % air taxi, % military and % airline.
+For the 12-month period ending April 30, 2022, the airport had 113,137 aircraft operations, an average of 260 per day: % general aviation, % air taxi, % military and % airline.
 At that time, there were 304 aircraft based at this airport: % single-engine, % multi-engine, % jet and % helicopter.

-The airport has two terminals: one for passengers, and the other for general aviation.
-Charter airlines like ExecAir, baggage claim, boarding gates, security, and car rental agencies are located in the passenger terminal.
+The airport has two terminals: the North Road Terminal and the General Aviation Terminal.
+Charter airlines like ExecAir and NetJets and car rental agencies are located in the North Road Terminal.
 There is also a military museum with WWII artifacts and memorabilia.
 The car rental agencies offered are Hertz, Avis, Enterprise, Thrifty and Alamo.
 The General Aviation Terminal is a two-story terminal used for personal flights, and also houses car rental agencies.